kubenav/kubenav/CONTRIBUTING.md

 ## Release

-For Linux, macOS and Windows kubenav is automatically build when a new release in the GitHub repository is created.
-This is done via the `.github/workflows/continuous-delivery.yaml` GitHub Action.

 To create a new release for Android and iOS which can be published in [Google Play](https://play.google.com/store/apps/details?id=io.kubenav.kubenav) and the [App Store](https://apps.apple.com/us/app/kubenav/id1494512160) the following workflow can be used:

 1. Create a file `/android/key.properties` with the following content: